Note, this article is not finished! You can help by editing this doc page.

 unless we manually break it...

-Stopping a loop
+Breaking a loop (break

 We can stop the loop at any point using the break